justinnuwin/imu-lsm9dsx/README.md

 ## Usage

-To install the library and build the tools run the following:
+To install the library run the following:

 ```
 $ make